 In children the renal and respiratory systems are most commonly affected.

-The signs found in GPA occur as a result of the inflammation of the small vessels and may affect any part of the body.
+The signs found in granulomatosis with polyangiitis occur as a result of the inflammation of the small vessels and may affect any part of the body.

 The most commonly seen signs relate to the upper and lower airways and the renal tract and may include:

 - Ulcers, sores and crusting, in and around the nose, with destruction of nasal cartilage.

 - Subglottic stenosis (38% in one study) - causing hoarseness, stridor, dyspnoea, or cough.

 - Rashes (up to 50%) - often small red/purple raised areas or blister-like lesions, ulcers or nodules.